We offer a wide range of emotional and practical support for people living with HIV

 We all face challenges in life where a little extra support is needed.
 This might relate to advice on disclosing your HIV status to friends and family or to your employer.
 Or to support in accessing benefits, dealing with housing issues, attending medical appointments or helping you to speak up for your rights.
 If things get really tough for you, we can help with hardship applications and can provide access to foodbank vouchers.

 Our Open House is for anyone in Berkshire affected by HIV.
-Held Tuesday and Thursday at our Slough centre and on Wednesday in Reading, these open sessions provide a relaxed and friendly environment where you can meet other people living with HIV, learn from other’s experiences and make new friends.
+Held Thursday at our Slough centre and on Wednesday in Reading, these open sessions provide a relaxed and friendly environment where you can meet other people living with HIV, learn from other’s experiences and make new friends.

 You can also chat with our support workers about any questions or concerns you may have.